tud-amr/mpc_planner/README.md

 ### Step 4: Install your solver

-The solver generation uses `Python`.
-Because of Forces Pro limitations, `Python 3.8` is required.
-We provide a `poetry` environment for the solver generation.
+The solver generation uses `Python3`.
+Requirements for the python environment are in `requirements.txt` and `pyproject.toml`.
+For Forces Pro, `Python 3.8` is required.
+You can set-up the environment yourself if you are familiar with virtual environments.
+Otherwise, explicit instructions are provided below.

+We recomment to either use `poetry` or `conda`.

+**Conda**

 If you have [`miniconda`](https://docs.anaconda.com/miniconda/) installed you can use:

-**Conda**

 From `ws/src/mpc_planner`:
 ```bash